petermsiegel/pmsLibrary/requireUserCmd.md

           r←⊂']require loads ⎕SE.require (as needed) and adds to ⎕PATH in current namespace (if needed).' r,←⊂' Useful to ensuring that current namespace can find function require.' r,←⊂' Function require:'
-          r,←⊂'    Used to verify that objects are in the current namespace or the ⎕PATH.' r,←⊂'    If not, loads from requested workspace, directory, or file.' r,←⊂'    See documentation in require.help or type:' r,←⊂'      require ''-HELP'' '
+          r,←⊂'     Is used to verify that objects are in the current namespace or the ⎕PATH.' r,←⊂'     If not, loads them from requested workspace, directory, or file.' r,←⊂'     For HELP, type:'
+          r,←⊂'         ]??require'
+          r,←⊂'     OR'
+          r,←⊂'         require ''-HELP'' '
-          r,←⊂']require executes:'
+          r,←⊂']require (with no arguments)'
-          r,←⊂'   ⎕SE.SALT.Load ''pmsLibrary/src/require -target=⎕SE'''
+          r,←⊂'     executes:  ⎕SE.SALT.Load ''pmsLibrary/src/require -target=⎕SE'''
+          r,←⊂']require  pkg1  pkg ...'
+          r,←⊂'     executes:  require ''pkg1'' ''pkg2'' ...'
           r←↑r
       :EndSelect
+       ⎕←level
+      :IF level≥1
+           ⎕SE.require '-HELP'
+       :ENDIF
       ∇

 :EndNamespace
 ```